stolostron/cm-cli/CONTRIBUTING.md

 ## Unit tests

 - If the unit test needs files to be executed, these files are stored under the pair `<verb>/<noun>/test/unit` like [values-fake/yaml](pkg/cmd/detach/cluster/test/unit/values-fake.yaml).
 A total coverage is shown when running `make test`.
-For the time being, the `cmd.go` are excluded from the total coverage.
+For the time being, the `cmd.go` and `client.go` are excluded from the total coverage.
 - The `make test` is part of the PR acceptance and it is launched by PROW.

 ## Functional tests